Resource Management Act 1991

 You could also call this:

-To become a heritage protection authority, you need to fill out a form and send it to the Minister.
-The Minister might ask you questions or want more information before deciding.
+You can apply to be a heritage protection authority if you want to protect a special place.
+You need to fill out a form and send it to the Minister.
+The Minister will look at your application and might ask for more information.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 189: Notice of requirement to territorial authority
+189: Notice of requirement to territorial authority, or

 Part 8 Designations and heritage orders